huff-language/huff-rs/README.md

 To run examples, make sure you update git submodules to pull down the [huff-examples](./huff-examples/) submodule by running `git submodule update`.

 The branching convention used by [huff-rs](https://github.com/huff-language/huff-rs) is a `stage` branch that is meant to be merged off of and is periodically merged into `main`.
+So, when creating a feature, branch off of the `stage` branch and create a pr from your branch into the `stage` branch!

 i.e:
 ![Branching Conventions](./assets/branching.png)